 OK, this is a site dedicated to Chick Flicks.
 But since I am trying to redefine the meaning of that term, I am going to talk about one of the best shows on TV, AMC’s original series, Mad Men.takes place in the 1960’s.
 Before the Woman’s Movement, Civil Rights or pantyhose.
 It is compelling to watch this reconstructed 1960’s world through our 21st-century eyes.

-They look back on the Kennedy-Nixon Presidential race, the Cuban Missile Crisis and the Civil Rights Movement.
-It’s also interesting to see how Madison Avenue tries to sell products that are brand new, but are not household names.
-For instance, the dilemma of how to market Clearasil. “that’s for teenagers with bad skin.
+The show looks back on the Kennedy-Nixon Presidential race, the Cuban Missile Crisis, and the Civil Rights Movement with an unapologetic eye.
+It’s also interesting to see how Madison Avenue tries to sell products that are brand new but are not yet household names.
+For instance, the dilemma of how to market Clearasil.
+“That’s for teenagers with bad skin.
 Who cares about them.”